High-speed FX trading provokes backlash from banks

-Traders said the fall was partly due to other factors including the rise of liquidity aggregators - computer programs, separate from algorithms, that split orders between a number of platforms to find the best price - and single dealer bank platforms such as Citigroup's (C.N) Velocity or Deutsche Bank's (DBKGn.DE) Autobahn.
+Traders said the fall was partly due to other factors including the rise of liquidity aggregators - computer programmes, separate from algorithms, that split orders between a number of platforms to find the best price - and single dealer bank platforms such as Citigroup's Velocity or Deutsche Bank's Autobahn.

 But many said the perceived technological advantage that "algos", also known as high-frequency traders (HFTs), enjoyed on the platforms was also deterring some traditional bank clients.